Let’s Have An Easter Egg Hunt

 - Regulatory changes can significantly change sales outlook and performance.
 New regulations can favor one industry and potentially kill another including federal, state, or local mandates related to alternative energy sources.
 Also, limiting access to state and federal lands for natural resource access can have a significant impact.
 Other issues include more restrictive government regulations (zoning, environmental, etc.).
 Finally, companies undergoing major technology upgrades are prime candidates for all types of operational disruptions.

-Since the first step in solving any problem is to discover and define it, so it is with identifying our credit “Easter Eggs.”
+The first step in solving any problem is to discover and define it.
+So it is with identifying our credit “Easter Eggs.”
 Once identified, it is necessary to develop a strategy for mitigation.
 This may mean passing over an opportunity where there are too many unknowns or proper mitigants are not available.
 Possible mitigants may include enhancement to the credit structure, including more frequent reporting.
 Covenants can also be useful to track actual performance against projections.
 Then again, a very strong guarantor with confirmed liquidity can make a real difference.

 This approach to supplementing the basic Five C’s underwriting can yield strong results both in terms of establishing your position as a knowledgeable and trusted advisor to your client/prospect, as well as avoiding a potential credit loss.
 Adding a short summary to existing credit presentations, which discloses key credit issues (two or three) and appropriate mitigants, is an easy way to focus this type of analysis.
 After all, Easter Egg hunts really are fun.